By: Samuel M. Gebru

 CREATING A MEANINGFUL COMMUNITY

-Little Ethiopia in Los Angeles, California is often cited
+Little Ethiopia in Los Angeles, California is often cited as an example of meaningful community |

 Ethiopians in the diaspora need to draw lessons from other immigrant communities in the United States.
 The Chinese, Israeli, Mexican and Greek communities have been able to establish themselves in meaningful communities that are free from politics, religion and ethnicity.
 These communities are united and all share the mutual concern of preserving their native identities in the United States.